University of California, Merced

 Public university in Merced, California, U.S.

-The University of California, Merced (UC Merced or colloquially, UCM) is a public land-grant research university in Merced, California, United States.
-It is one of the ten campuses in the University of California (UC) system.
-Established in 2005, UC Merced is the newest campus within the UC system.
-The primary campus is located around five miles north of Merced and sits adjacent to Lake Yosemite.
-The main campus is around 1,026 acre in size.
-Large swaths of protected natural grasslands surround the university.
+The University of California, Merced (UC Merced or colloquially, UCM) is a public land-grant research university in Merced County, California, United States.
+Established in 2005, UC Merced is the tenth and newest campus in the University of California (UC) system.
+The main campus is around 810 acre in size and located around 5 mi north of the city of Merced and sits adjacent to Lake Yosemite.
+The campus is adjacent to large swaths of protected natural grasslands and vernal pools, which have shaped its development, capital planning, and research.